MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-with-oauth1-client.md

 1. Navigate to *http://otoroshi.oto.tools:9999/bo/dashboard/auth-configs*.
 2. Create a new auth module configuration with the same values.
-3. Replace the end of the value `/backoffice/auth0/callback` of `Callback URL` field to `/privateapps/generic/callback` (we changed this value because the redirection of a logged user by a third-party server is cover by an other route by Otoroshi).
+3. Replace the `Callback URL` field to `http://privateapps.oto.tools:9999/privateapps/generic/callback` (we changed this value because the redirection of a logged user by a third-party server is cover by an other route by Otoroshi).
 4. Disable the `secure` button (because we're using http and this configuration avoid to include cookie in an HTTP Request without secure channel, typically HTTPs)

 > Note : a Otoroshi service is call a private app when it is protected by an authentication module.